Scottish Place Names

 - Tower Hill (Aberdeenshire and Inverclyde) but far more commonly found throughout England.

 - Westbay (Argyll & Bute and Inverclyde, both spelt West Bay) but there is also a West Bay in Dorset, England.
-Since this neighbourhood is in Portmore, which is situated on the west side of Kingston Harbour, the name is probably simply descriptive of its location.
+Since this neighbourhood is in Portmore, which is situated on the west side of Kingston Harbour, the name is probably descriptive of its location.

 - Westport (Aberdeenshire and Argyll & Bute) also in Somerset, England and County Mayo, Ireland.
 Like Westbay (see above), the name of this Portmore neighbour is probably purely descriptive.